The UNM 21 Club

 Last Meeting

-At our first meeting of the Spring '26 semester we are fortunate to have club member Ronda Brulotte, Professor of Geography and Environmental Sciences, and Associate Director, International Studies Institute, discuss her research into the economic, sociological, and ecological impacts on Oaxaca, Mexico of the evolution of mezcal from a drink of local to international interest.
+For our first meeting of the Spring '26 semester we were fortunate to have club member Ronda Brulotte, Professor of Geography and Environmental Sciences, and Associate Director, International Studies Institute, discuss her research into the economic, sociological, and ecological impacts on Oaxaca, Mexico of the evolution of mezcal from a drink of local to international interest.
 The title of Ronda’s talk is: An Anthropological Perspective on Oaxacan Mezcal.

-For details click here.
+For details and directions to our house click here.